 All parents/carers are automatically members of the Parent Forum at their child's school.
-As a member of the Parent Forum all parents can expect to - receive information about the school and its activities;
+As a member of the Parent Forum all parents can expect to -

-- hear about what partnership with parents means in our school; - be invited to be involved in ways and times that suit you: - identify issues you want the parent council, to work on with the school; - be asked your opinion by the parent council on issues relating to the school and the education it provides; - work in partnership with staff; and - enjoy taking part in the life of the school in whatever way possible.
+- receive information about the school and its activities; - be asked your opinion by the parent council on issues relating to the school and the education it provides; - work in partnership with staff; and - enjoy taking part in the life of the school in whatever way possible.